NikKowPHP/social-brain/chapters/chapter-5.md

 1.  **Your Primary Trigger:** Which domain (Status, Certainty, Autonomy, Relatedness, or Fairness) most often triggers a threat response in you?
 2.  **Describe a Recent Event:** Briefly describe a time in the last month when you felt that trigger.
 What happened?
 3.  **The Physical Sensation:** What was the physical feeling associated with that threat? (e.g., "When my boss rewrote my slide without telling me (Autonomy threat), I felt a hot flush in my face.")

+---
+You now have the dashboard.
+You can see the SCARF needles twitching in every conversation, and you understand the primal "why" behind the social pain of miscommunication.
+But seeing the code is not the same as being able to change it.
+Part I was about awareness.
+Part II is about action.
+It is time to pick up the baton and learn the protocols that will allow you to conduct the music.